eliasweiss/anyone-know-the-name-of-this-song/README.md

 # Anyone know the name of this song?
-Sure its called Sandstorm from darude!
+Sure, it's called sandstorm from darude!